5 TOP LIVER DETOXIFYING FOODS FOR BANK HOLIDAY MONTH!.....

-May time.
-Its always a month where we feel it a little more ready to party.
+May time is nearly here and Its always a month where we feel it a little more ready to party.
 The sun is shining (well trying), there are more Bank Holidays than weekends (slight exaggeration) and so many of us come out of hibernation a bit and indulge in the years first BBQ's, Festivals and general get togethers.
 BBQ'd meat, processed foods, beers and booze are a flowing and flood your bod with tons of toxins that your liver and its pals gallbladder and kidneys have to process.
 And process they do, in fact the liver is part of around 400 key processes in the body and an overloaded Liver can cause all sorts of human horribleness such as:

 Pains and Aches